Nifty August futures trade at discount

-The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, jumped 5.97% to 18.53.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, rose 4.37% to 19.26.

-RIL, HDFC Bank and ITC were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and Lupin were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2022 F&O contracts will expire on 25 August 2022.